-- Unless otherwise allowed within this section, egress doors must always be openable from the egress side without using a key, special knowledge or effort - Operating devices on doors required to be accessible shall not require tight grasping, tight pinching or twisting of the wrist to operate - Door handles, pulls, latches, locks and other operating devices shall be installed 34 inches (864 mm) minimum and 48 inches (1219 mm) maximum above the floor - Locks used for security purposes and not used for normal operation are permitted at any height - Locks used on access doors protecting pools, spas and hot tubs can have operable parts up to 54 inches (1370 mm) above the finished floor
+- Door handles, pulls, latches, locks and other operating devices shall be installed 34 inches (864 mm) min. and 48 inches (1219 mm) max. above the floor - Locks used for security purposes and not used for normal operation are permitted at any height - If access doors protecting pools, spas and hot tubs are not self-locking, operable parts of hardware may be up to 54 inches (1370 mm) above the finished floor (refer to International Swimming Pool and Spa Code)

-Locks and latches (2015: 1010.1.9.3; 2012, 2009: 1008.1.9.3; 2006, 2003: 1008.1.8.3)
+Locks and latches (2021: 1010.2.4; 2018: 1010.1.9.4; 2015: 1010.1.9.3; 2012, 2009: 1008.1.9.3; 2006, 2003: 1008.1.8.3)

-- Locks and latches are permitted to prevent operation of doors in the following conditions: - places of detention or restraint - in group A with an occupant load of 300 or less, groups B, F, M and S, and in churches, the main door may have a key operated lock on the egress side as long as: - lock is a type which can be readily distinguishable as locked - on or adjacent to the door on the egress side there is a sign (THIS DOOR TO REMAIN UNLOCKED WHEN BUILDING IS OCCUPIED) in 1" (25 mm) high letters on a contrasting background - use of key-operated locking device may be revoked by the building official for due cause
+- Locks and latches are permitted to prevent operation of doors in the following conditions: - places of detention or restraint - group 1, condition 2 and group 2 occupancies, where clinical needs of patients require containment or where patients pose a security threat, if all clinical staff can readily unlock doors at all times - in group A with an occupant load of 300 or less, groups B, F, M and S, and in churches, the main door(s) may have a key operated lock on the egress side as long as: - lock can be readily distinguishable as locked - on or adjacent to the door on the egress side there is a sign (THIS DOOR TO REMAIN UNLOCKED WHEN THIS SPACE IS OCCUPIED) in 1" (25 mm) high letters on a contrasting background - use of key-operated locking device may be revoked by the building official for due cause

-- Where automatic flush bolts are used, the door leaf equipped with automatic flush bolts must not have a door knob or surface mounted hardware and the unlatching of any leaf must not require more than one operation - In group R, egress doors from individual dwelling units or sleeping units having an occupant load of 10 or less may have a night latch, dead bolt or security chain devices must be openable from the inside without the use of a key or tool - On fire doors where the elevated temperature has disabled the unlatching device in accordance with the listed fire test procedures (ex.: less-bottom-rod fire exit hardware or other hardware that incorporates a fusible link)
+- Where automatic flush bolts are used, the door leaf equipped with automatic flush bolts must not have a door knob or surface mounted hardware and the unlatching of any leaf must not require more than one releasing motion - In group R, egress doors from dwelling/sleeping units with an occupant load of 10 or less may have a night latch, dead bolt or security chain - openable from the inside without the use of a key or tool - On fire doors where the elevated temperature has disabled the unlatching device in accordance with the listed fire test procedures (ex.: less-bottom-rod fire exit hardware that incorporates a fusible link) - Roofs not intended to be occupied may have doors that are locked on the roof side (added in 2018) - New in 2021: Where egress from exterior spaces pass through the interior of the building, doors may be locked on the exterior side with key-operated lock if: - exterior space is not an egress court maximum occupant load is posted if required - weatherproof telephone or two-way communication system located adjacent to at least one required exit access door on the exterior side - lock is readily distinguishable as locked - clear vision panel of 5 square feet, min. at each exit access door - signage posted on interior side on or adjacent to each locked required exit access door serving the exterior area states, "THIS DOOR TO REMAIN UNLOCKED WHEN THE OUTDOOR AREA IS OCCUPIED." (letters 1 inch (25.4 mm) high min. on contrasting background) - max. occupant load: 300 - Balconies, decks, or other exterior spaces serving individual dwelling or sleeping units, or private offices where exterior space is 250 square feet or less locks are permitted on the exterior side of doors

-Bolt locks (flush and surface bolts) (2015: 1010.1.9.4; 2012, 2009: 1008.1.9.4; 2006, 2003: 1008.1.8.4)
+Bolt locks (flush bolts/surface bolts) (2021: 1010.2.5; 2015: 1010.1.9.4; 2012, 2009: 1008.1.9.4; 2006, 2003: 1008.1.8.4)